YTasheva/CyberNet-Detective/README.md

 - To begin using the app, type the phone number or the IP address you would like to find more information.
 On our page 'IP Tracker' we've explained in detail on how to locate an IP address in order to input it in the form.
 Click the button "Get IP details" or "Search" button to generate the report.
 A modal stating that the 'Results are ready' will appear, asking for the client's agreement with the Terms of use.

-Ip Tracker - A short report will be given on the left handside.
+Ip Tracker - A short report will be given on the left hand side.
 For a more extensive report at the bottom of the form is located a button called 'Details' which will generate further twenty four data resources.

 Call Tracker - A phone number and a country code are required in order to generate the search.
 Press on the "Search " button to see the results.